×

 We asked people if there is a lot of crime.
 They answered:

 "Prague is generally considered to be a safe city, with low levels of crime.
 However, like any major city, there are some areas where crime is more common.
 Pickpocketing and other petty crimes are the most common types of crime in Prague, and visitors should take precautions to protect their belongings.
-Violent crime is relatively rare, but it is still important to be aware of your surroundings and take sensible safety precautions," remarked one expat living in Prague, Czechia.
+Violent crime is relatively rare, but it is still important to be aware of your surroundings and take sensible safety precautions," wrote a member in Prague.

 Is there a lot of diversity?
 Are people in Prague accepting of differences?

 "Yes, there is a lot of diversity in Prague.
 People in Prague are generally accepting of differences, and the city is known for its vibrant and diverse culture.
 Prague is home to people from many different backgrounds, including those from different countries, religions, and ethnicities.
-The city is also known for its welcoming attitude towards visitors from all over the world," remarked one expat who made the move to Prague.
+The city is also known for its welcoming attitude towards visitors from all over the world," said one expat in Prague.

 Urban Address PragueUrban Address Prague